nissan/ReddiReactDotNet/README.md

 ## Default React app behavior and components ##
 React app contained within the `ClientApp` folder was regenerated using `create-react-app` after the original folder was deleted.
 ### Routing via React Router ###
-All routing handled by `routes\Routes.js`.
-The template renders a `<Page>` visual component as a template of what a page should may look like
+All routing classes should be placed in the `routes` folder.
+Routing is handled by `Routes.js` by default and the template renders a `<Page>` visual component as a template of what a page should may look like.
+### Other Integrated Service functions ###
+All other integrated service functions should be placed in the `services` folder.
+Currently these include
+- Logging via `Log.js` which exposes a `log` object passed as `props` to all template React components and deriving from [`structured-log`](https://github.com/structured-log/structured-log)

 ### Template React components ###
 All components contained within the `components` folder
 - `Error.js` is the default component for a **404 Error not found** page